eromatiya/blurredfox/README.md

 + 100% working on linux.
 + Untested on macOS.
 + Transparency is broken on Windows 10 (has graphical glitches like flickering).
-Solid color scheme *may* work.
+The [solid color scheme](https://github.com/manilarome/blurredfox/blob/master/colors/solid.css) *may* work.

 ## How to